pbannister/mcast-1/README.md

 Note that specifying the multicast interface (the "-i" option) is not always needed.
 Sometimes your system will automatically pick and configure the right network interface.
+Sometimes you may have another application that has enabled multicast on the needed network interface.

-But ... if not explicitly specified, sometimes your system will *not* pick the right interface.
+But ... if not explicitly specified, sometimes the proper interface will *not* enabled for multicast.
 This can prove ... *very* confusing.
+Better to always explicitly indicate the multicast network interface.

 ### Test #3 - client-like usage with ordinary UDP.
 From 192.168.86.20: